Glomerular Filtration Rate

 What is this test?

-This is either a blood test or a urine test that looks for changes in how your kidneys
+This is a blood test that looks for changes in how your kidneys function.
+Your kidneys

-accuracy, based on your weight and age.
-This is called the estimated glomerular filtration
+and age.
+This is called the estimated glomerular filtration rate, or eGFR.

 Why do I need this test?

-You might have this test to see if your kidneys are working the way they should, especially
+You may need this test to see if your kidneys are working the way they should, especially

 if you have diabetes or high blood pressure.
 GFR can detect kidney disease in its